A New Complexity Metric for Nonconvex Rank-one Generalized Matrix Completion: New complexity metric and basic properties

 \section{New complexity metric and basic properties}

-In this section, we provide the formal definition of the new complexity and investigate the properties of the proposed metric.
+In this section, we first provide the formal definition of the new complexity and investigate the properties of the proposed metric.
+More specifically, we show that we are able to utilize the graph theory to estimate the complexity metric and calculate the minimum possible value of the proposed complexity metric in closed form.

 Before proceeding to the definitions, we note that the problem \eqref{eqn:gmc} is ``scale-free'' in the sense that the instance $\cMC(\eta_1 C, \eta_2 u^*)$ has the same landscape as $\cMC(C,u^*)$ up to a scaling, where $C\in\R^{n\times n}$, $u^*\in\Rn$ and $\eta_1,\eta_2 > 0$ are constants.
 Therefore, we may normalize the parameters $C$ and $u^*$ without loss of generality, as follows: \begin{assumption} Assume that $C\in\Sn_{+,1}$ and $u^*\in\Snn_1$, i.e., $\|C\|_1 = \|u^*\|_1 = 1$. \end{assumption} The above assumption excludes the degenerate cases when $C = 0$ or $M^*=0$.
 If $C = 0$, the objective function is always $0$ and it is impossible to recover the ground truth.
 For the case when $M^* = 0$, we can prove that either $u=0$ is the only stationary point or the instance $\cMC(C,0)$ has multiple different global solutions.
 In the first situation, the results in \cite{lee2016gradient} imply that randomly initialized gradient descent algorithm will converge to $0$ with probability $1$.
 In the second situation, the instance is information-theoretically unsolvable.
 We provide a more detailed analysis in the appendix and assume that Assumption \ref{asp:norm} holds in the remainder of the paper.

 The definition of the complexity metric is closely related to the set of instances with multiple ``essentially different'' global solutions.
 More specifically, the set of degenerate instances is defined as